ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img19.png)

-## Exercise 5.4 Use Ai to refine Test Data again
+## Use Ai to refine Test Data again

   If you successfully previewed the two new columns (Business and Destination).
 We can now press the **Use Ai to refine Test Data** Button again.